-Regular case reviews are undertaken by line managers to ensure that appropriate actions are being taken and good case management is being undertaken.
+Case reviews are undertaken by line managers every 2 months, as a minimum, to ensure that appropriate actions are being taken and good case management is being undertaken.
+Cases are also reviewed following feedback from customers via our transactional surveys.

 At intervals we arrange for an independent audit of our procedures and records to ensure that they reflect good practice and are being followed.
 We will monitor new legislation and best practice and may make use of any new legislation or tools as required.
-This policy will be approved by the Executive and reviewed every year.
+This policy will be approved by the Directors Group and reviewed every 3 years.